JasonVMo/fluent-ui-react-staging-1/packages/base/src/components/Link/README.md

 A disabled `Link` is non-interactive, disallowing the user to click/tap on it to navigate through content.

 Typically disabled browser elements do now allow focus.
 This makes the control difficult for a blind user to know about it, or why it's disabled, without scanning the entire page.
 Therefore it is recommended to allow focus on disabled components and to make them readonly.
-This means we use `aria-disabled` attributes, and not `disabled` attributes, for defining a disabled state.
+This means we use `ariaDisabled` attributes, and not `disabled` attributes, for defining a disabled state.
 This may sometimes require special attention to ignoring input events in the case a browser element might do something.
 In the past we've introduced an `allowDisabledFocus` prop for component users to control this behavior.

 #### Hovered state